EmilHernvall/tregmine/README.md

-Tregmine
+Tregmine 2
 ========

-This is the tregmine.info bukkit plugin.
-Pull requests are welcome.
+This is the rabil.org [Tregmine 2] tregmine plugin.
+Pull requests are appreciated :-)

-The bukkit plugin has a web frontend called [TregAdm](https://github.com/EmilHernvall/TregAdm).
-It's used to power the [tregmine website](http://tregmine.info/).

 Index
 -----